Ballarat Sacred Heart Convent

-My current site-specific photo-installation In the Process of Healing is on show at the former Sacred Heart Convent in Ballarat East, now a Ballarat Welcome Centre managed by Ballarat Regional Multicultural Council.
+My site-specific photo-installation In the Process of Healing is currently on show at the former Sacred Heart Convent in Ballarat East, now a Ballarat Welcome Centre managed by Ballarat Regional Multicultural Council.
 Below is an old circa 1884-1886 photo of the convent building and link to more information on the congregation.

 On January 10, 1881, five Sisters of Mercy came to Ballarat East.
 Until then they had been members of the community at Warrnambool, having been there since their arrival from Ireland in May 1872.
 The Sisters of this community were Mother M. Agnes Graham, her sister Sister M. Philomene Graham, Sister M. Joseph Howard, Sister M. Xavier Flood and Sister M. Brigid Cousins.